Streptococcus Pyogenes: the primary bacterium causing this infection

 Although erysipelas can not always be prevented, you can take the following steps to reduce the risk:

 - Treat athlete’s foot if you have it.

 - Use moisturizers to prevent the skin from drying out and cracking.

-- Make sure that any skin problems, such as eczema, are treated effectively.
+- Ensure that any skin problems, such as eczema are treated effectively.

 - You can also prevent future incidences of erysipelas by attending follow-up appointments with your doctor.

 Erysipelas often improves with treatment.
 In general, the infection can be treated effectively with antibiotics.

 What are the complications?